R\'enyi relative entropies and noncommutative $L_p$-spaces: Introduction

 Let $(\Phi,\rho,\sigma)$ be a triple consisting of a quantum channel $\Phi$ and a pair of states $\rho$, $\sigma$ on the input space of $\Phi$.
 A channel $\Psi$ satisfying $\Psi\circ\Phi(\rho)=\rho$ and $\Psi\circ\Phi(\sigma)=\sigma$ is called a recovery map for $(\Phi,\rho,\sigma)$.
 If a recovery map exists, we say that the channel $\Phi$ is sufficient (or reversible) with respect to $\{\rho,\sigma\}$.
 This terminology was introduced in \cite{petz1986sufficient, petz1988sufficiency}, by analogy with the classical notion of a sufficient statistic.
 Clearly, if $\Phi$ is sufficient with respect to $\{\rho,\sigma\}$, equality must be attained in DPI.
 It is much less obvious that the opposite implication holds in some cases.
 This was first observed in \cite{petz1986sufficient,petz1988sufficiency} for $D_1$ and $ D_{1/2}$ and later extended to a large class of quantum divergences, including $D_\alpha$ with $\alpha\in (0,2)$, \cite{hmpb2011divergences}.
 The same property for $\tilde D_\alpha$ with $\alpha>1$ was proved in \cite{jencova2016preservation}.

 Quantum versions of relative entropies are usually studied in the finite dimensional setting.
 Nevertheless, the standard version $ D_\alpha$ is derived from the quasi-entropies \cite{petz1984quasi}, which were defined in \cite{petz1985quasi} also in the more general context of von Neumann algebras.
-A definition of sandwiched R\'enyi entropies for states on von Neumann algebras was recently proposed in \cite{beschto2016renyi}.
+Moreover, the entropies $D_\alpha$ have similar properties and play a similar role in quantum hypothesis testing in this setting, \cite{jops2012quantum}.
+A definition of sandwiched R\'enyi entropies for states on von Neumann algebras was recently proposed in \cite{berta2018renyi}.
 These entropies are called the Araki-Masuda divergences and are based on the Araki-Masuda definition of non-commutative $L_p$ spaces with respect to a state.
+It is conjectured that these quantities characterize the strong converse exponents in binary quantum hypothesis testing, as in the finite dimensional case.

 The aim of the present work is to propose a von Neumann algebraic extension of $\tilde D_\alpha$ for $\alpha>1$ using the interpolating family of Kosaki's $L_p$-spaces, \cite{terp1982interpolation,kosaki1984applications}.
-This was inspired by the work by Beigi \cite{beigi2013sandwiched}, where a similar family of norms (in finite dimensions) was used to prove DPI for $\tilde D_\alpha$ with $\alpha>1$.
+This approach was inspired by the work by Beigi \cite{beigi2013sandwiched}, where a similar family of norms (in finite dimensions) was used to prove DPI for $\tilde D_\alpha$ with $\alpha>1$.
 It was later observed \cite{mhre2015monotonicity} that this method works even for positive trace-preserving maps and taking the limit $\alpha\to 1$ implies that the quantum relative entropy is monotone under such mappings.
 This important result was also extended to density operators on infinite dimensional Hilbert spaces.
 The framework of interpolation norms was also used in \cite{jencova2016preservation} to show that in finite dimensions, equality in DPI for $\tilde D_\alpha$, $\alpha>1$ implies sufficiency of the channel.